emilyturschak/HMS_520_A23_ET/README.md

 #overall project goal: to create a set of functions that will allow me to determine co-localization from imaging data.
 For example, if I have an image from a microscope of a cell that has two fluorescently-labeled proteins, I want to be able to tell what percentage of pixels that are labeled with fluorescent stain #1 are also co-labeled with fluorescent stain #2 (ie. what percentage of green pixels are also red? what percentage of red pixels are also green?).
 Additionally, I want to do this for two different conditions (ie. one image is of a cell from a control group, and one image is of a cell from a scientifically relevant question), and compare the co-localiztion results between the two conditions.

-This github repo includes a folder for the images that will be analyzed, as well as my functions and methods for accomplishing the co-localization analysis
+This github repo includes the images that will be analyzed, as well as my functions and methods for accomplishing the co-localization analysis

 The required libraries for executing this project include: library(imager) and library(jpeg)